nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 ### Project overview
-An exploratory data analysis of public bikeshare data from two major bike share programs, one in LA and one in Chicago, focusing on the effects of the pandemic.
+An exploratory data analysis of public bike share data from two major bike share programs, one in LA and one in Chicago, focusing on the effects of the pandemic.

 >Check out the five minute [slide version](https://docs.google.com/presentation/d/1RIWjArsmzxX4UJmFa2dPijsHT-K7QFwcGdl3isUzoI0/edit?usp=sharing) of this repo!